-1. Context on the Commonwealth Bank Group Our corporate structure Our business operations Our supply chain Our locations Our purpose and values 5 6 7 8 9 2.
-Understanding the risk of modern slavery Modern slavery as defined by the Modern Slavery Act 2018 (Cth) Risk factors for financial services informing our understanding of modern slavery risk Potential exposure to modern slavery in our business operations and supply chain 11 12 14 3.
-Our approach to assessing and addressing modern slavery risk FY24-26 Modern Slavery Strategy Policy commitment Due diligence Grievance and remediation Stakeholder engagement and reporting Key priorities for FY25 16 17 20 35 36 37 4.
-Assessing the effectiveness of our actions Understanding impact and effectiveness Key outcomes monitored in FY24 Consultation and Chair Attestation 39 40 41 Appendices A. Reporting Entities and other entities owned by the CBA Group B. CBA's Risk Management Framework C. Progress on our FY24 program of work D. Mandatory reporting criteria E. Footnotes 43 44 45 47 48
+1. Context on the Commonwealth Ban Our corporate structure Our business operations Our supply chain Our locations Our purpose and values k Group 6 2.
+Understanding the risk of modern sl Modern slavery as defined by the Mode Risk factors for financial services inform modern slavery risk Potential exposure to modern slavery in supply chain rn Slavery Act 2018 (Cth) ning our understanding of 11 12 14 3.
+Our approach to assessing and addr FY24-26 Modern Slavery Strategy Policy commitment Due diligence Grievance and remediation Stakeholder engagement and reporting Key priorities for FY25 16 17 20 35 36 37 4.
+Assessing the effectiveness of our a Understanding impact and effectivenes Key outcomes monitored in FY24 Consultation and Chair Attestation 39 40 41 Appendices A. Reporting Entities and other entities B. CBA's Risk Management Framework C. Progress on our FY24 program of wo D. Mandatory reporting criteria E. Footnotes 43 44 45 47 48